Johann Adam Hiller: Biography

 In the 1780s he acquired new positions with increased alacrity.
 In 1781 he became conductor of the Gewandhaus concerts.
 During the same year he visited the court of the Duke of Courland in Mitau, a journey that resulted in Hiller's appointment as Kapellmeister there four years later.
 In addition to his posts at the Gewandhaus and the Paulinerkirche, in 1783 he also became the music director of the Neukirche which made him a top authority on music in Leipzig.
 However, when taking up his new job in Mitau in 1785 he resigned all his posts in Leipzig.
 Due to the unstable political situation at the court of Courland he resigned from his position there after only one year.
-Since he no longer had any occupation in Leipzig he had to organize concerts to earn his living, but fortunately he was able to secure for himself the post of music director of the city of Breslau in 1787.
+Since he no longer had any occupation in Leipzig he had to organize concerts to earn his living, but he was able to secure for himself the post of music director of the city of Breslau in 1787.
 He spent two years in Breslau and returned to Leipzig in 1789 to become cantor at the Thomaskirche, conducting the Thomanerchor, a position filled by Johann Sebastian Bach before.
 Hiller held the post until 1801 when he resigned due to his age.
+He died at the age of 75 in Leipzig in 1804.

 In addition, Hiller carried out notable work as an editor and publisher of other composers' output, and wrote considerably concerning musical topics.
 Indeed, he was one of the most important German musical scholars and writers of the eighteenth century.
 He was the father of the composer Friedrich Adam Hiller (c.
 1767–1812), but he was not related to the musician Ferdinand Hiller.

 Operas

-A theme from Hiller's opera Der Erndtekranz was the basis for Max Reger's orchestral Variations and Fugue on a Theme by Hiller (1907).
+A theme from Hiller's opera Der Aerndtekranz (1771) was the basis for Max Reger's orchestral Variations and Fugue on a Theme by Hiller (1907).

 Literary production

 Hiller's major contribution in this field include the Wöchentliche Nachrichten, a music journal in which he published reviews of performances, new music publications, and essays on various music related topics.
 From his articles in this journal it becomes clear that Hiller was open to new trends in music, and that he preferred Hasse over J. S. Bach and Gluck.
-Writings of Hiller on aesthetic issues include the Abhandlung über die Nachahmung der Natur in der Musik (1754) and Über die Musik und deren Wirkungen (1781), which is a translation from Chabanon’s Observations sur la musique.
+Writings of Hiller on aesthetic issues include the Abhandlung über die Nachahmung der Natur in der Musik (1754) and Über die Musik und deren Wirkungen (1781), which is a translation from Michel Paul Guy de Chabanon's Observations sur la musique.

 As a historian, Hiller published a series of anecdotes and biographies, the Anecdoten zur Lebensgeschichte großer Regenten und berühmter Staatsmänner and Lebensbeschreibungen berühmter Musikgelehrten und Tonkünstler neuerer Zeit and the Lebensbeschreibungen berühmter Musikgelehrten und Tonkünstler neuerer Zeit.

 The majority of his writings concern pedagogy.
 In these publications Hiller presents himself as a highly competent teacher who regarded knowledge of music an essential part of everyone's education.